damonallison/notes/edu/coursera/machine-learning/README.md

 A(2, 3) == 53
 ```

 A vector is a single column.
-Here is a "4 dimensional" vector.
-This is different
+A vector has a "dimension" (number of rows).
+Here
-terminology than an array.
+is a "4 dimensional" vector.
+This is different terminology than an array.

 y0 == 100
 y1 == 120